Seven Reasons Why Being Rich Isn’t Evil

 - What happens to rich people doesn’t affect your life.
 You get up, go to work, earn your living, save money, and live your life.
 If George Soros buys a yacht, it doesn’t affect you.
 So billions of dollars get thrown into political campaigns and lobbying each year – which, by and large, is spent by rich people.
 How does that affect your life?
 Does it prevent you from going to work and adding value and being more important so that you can earn more?
 Does it prevent you from starting your own business, providing goods and services which other people want, need, and will pay good money for?
 No. What does prevent you?
 Look in the mirror.

 If you think that rich people are evil, stop living a life of envy.
-Define riches for what is important to you.
+Define riches as what is important to you.
 Focus on that.
-Live a life which enables you to be rich as you define it, whether it’s money, family, travel, helping others, or something else.
+Live a life that enables being rich as you define it, whether it’s money, family, travel, helping others, or something else.
 Go out and kill it.
 Create value.
 Focus on what you can do and what you can change.
 Do not look for external reasons.
 Success comes from within, and every day that you can give value to those around you, you will succeed.